 This is actually the exact same process that happens when you wash your hands with hot water and soap.
 But soap is even more effective since it’s incredibly alkaline and it wears down cellular walls more directly.

 Most hand sanitizer products use either ethanol (also called ethyl alcohol) and isopropyl alcohol or isopropyl-2.
-Ethanol is the same kind of alcohol you can find in alcoholic beverages, while isopropyl alcohol is the same kind of alcohol found in rubbing alcohol products.
+Ethanol is the same kind of alcohol you can find in alcoholic beverages which is a reason these sanitizers can give away a smell, while isopropyl alcohol is the same kind of alcohol found in rubbing alcohol products.

 How Much Alcohol Do You Need in Hand Sanitizer?